ZeeLivermorium/PN532_TM4C123G/README.md

-# NXP PN532 NFC Library for TI TM4C123G MCU
+# NXP PN532 NFC Library for TI TM4C123GXL MCU

 ## Introduction
-This repository contains the driver software for **NXP PN532 NFC controller** on **TI TM4C123G MCU** and some example projects based on the driver software, as well as other necessary [addtional files](inc).
+This repository contains the driver software for **NXP PN532 NFC controller** on **TI TM4C123G MCU** and some example projects based on the driver software, as well as other necessary [addtional files](lib).
 I also include Keil uVision project file (the uvproj file in each project folder) so that if you are using ARM Keil uVision with your TM4C123G, you can just double click on the uVision project file and load to your MCU.
 If you are using some other IDEs, you need to organize all the source files by yourself.
 Hope this repository can help you integrate NFC functionalities into your projects.

 ## Documents
 #### [TI TM4C123G Data Sheet](http://www.ti.com/lit/ds/symlink/tm4c123gh6pm.pdf)